danhealy/dragonruby-zif/README.md

 ```

 ## Classes for 2D Scrolling Games
-If your game's play area extends beyond the screen resolution, you likely want some way of
+If your game's play area extends beyond the screen resolution, you likely want some way of managing this!
+These classes are designed for this use case.

 ### Zif::LayeredTileMap